More Efficient Drug Screening with 3D Bioprinting

 Bioinks better mimic ECM

 Bioinks are another powerful tool that help researchers advance their drug discovery research.
 Tissue–specific bioinks improve cell adhesion and differentiation, helping with the formation of human organoids.
-Proteins and other biological factors can also be added to more accurately recreate extracellular matrices (ECM), once again better simulating the in vivo microenvironments.
+Proteins and other biological factors can also be added to more accurately recreate extracellular matrices (ECM) and better simulate in vivo microenvironments.
 Furthermore, with multiple methods of crosslinking (chemical, light, thermal), the stiffness of constructs can be modulated to better serve specific cell types, like cartilage or bone tissue.

-Bioprinting’s more relevant human organ models can save the drug industry time and money by more efficiently identifying viable compounds in the initial stages of drug development in order to move only the most promising compounds to costly human clinical trials.
+Bioprinting’s more relevant human organ models can save the drug industry time and money by more efficiently identifying viable compounds in the initial stages of drug development.
+Conceivably only the most promising compounds would move on to costly human clinical trials.
 The technology’s growing influence means that scientists continue to validate more and more applications.
-Dive deeper into how the bioprinting industry is changing drug screening and development.
-Watch our webinar on 3D bioprinting for COVID-19 studies or read our application note, which discusses the effectiveness of testing drug efficacy in 2D and 3D.
+Watch our webinar on 3D bioprinting for COVID-19 studies.